ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/index.md

   - title: Tree Shaking
     details: Bundled with Vite library mode.
 Only import what you need, and keep your app size small.
 Plays nice with bundlers like Webpack and Rollup.
   - title: Lightweight
-    details: Small package size with no polyfills or dependencies in the final package bundle.
+    details: Small package size with no polyfills or dependencies in the final bundle.
 Only 3 kB minified and gzipped.
-  - title: Fully documented
-    details: Get started quickly with the included examples.
-Includes full documentation for all methods and properties.
-  - title: Error Handling
-    details: Includes error handling for all API calls with built in run-time type checking for all methods.
-Get back a detailed error message if something goes wrong.
   - title: TypeScript Support
     details: Get easy type hints and code completion in your IDE.
 Written with Typescript support top of mind.
 Includes type definitions for all methods and VPIC responses.
 ---